WSU-cshimizu/ceg4110-group-project-no-grads/Feature Priority List.md

 # Priority List

 - health system
-- combat system with 2 options
+  - health displayed over head
+- map
+  - collision on map
+- player walking around on map
+- enemies walking on map
+- animations for fighting
-  - do damage instantly
+  - do damage instantly on touch
-  - heal instantly
-  - using an item
   - add chance for damage to fail
 - enemy figts back in combat
-- random encounter happens (or walking enemy is a triggerbox)
 - dialogue with an npc
 - main menu
+- game menu
+  - inventory
+  - using an item from invory
+  - items do something
 - settings menu -turn off sound
-- inventory system & aquiring items
+- aquiring items -> into inventory
--